Eligibility – who can have one?

 - Lack awareness of danger from traffic, meaning something is likely to risk the applicant's safety or the safety of other people during journeys

-If you want to apply for a Blue Badge for a mental disorder, this is separate to the normal Blue Badge application process.
+If you want to apply for a Blue Badge under this criteria, this is separate to the normal Blue Badge application process.
 Contact your local council for the full eligibility criteria and to see how to apply.